glogiotatidis/pypodcaster/README.md

 ### Episodic Images

-Episodic images are supported by placing a jpg image with the same filename, title tag, or album name alongside the mp3 file.
+Episodic images are supported by placing a jpg image with the same filename, title or album tag alongside the mp3 file.

 If album name is used, the image will carry across an entire series.
 If no jpg is provided, the cover image will default to the channel's cover image set in `channel.yml`.